Why Resin? The Case for the Least-Processed Form

 What fulvic acid percentage should I look for in shilajit resin?

-Look for a minimum of 60% verified fulvic acid, ideally above 80%.
-The key word is 'verified' โ the percentage needs to be confirmed by a published, third-party COA from an accredited lab, not a label claim.
-Products with 85%+ verified fulvic acid (like Black Lotus and Natural Shilajit) represent the highest available grade.
-The 2010 Andrologia testosterone study used processed shilajit โ higher fulvic acid content is more likely to replicate the study findings.
+Look for a minimum of 60% verified fulvic acid, ideally above 70%.
+The key word is 'verified' β the percentage needs to be confirmed by a published, third-party COA from an accredited lab, not a label claim.
+Black Lotus resin, for example, has 64.51% fulvic acid verified by IAS Laboratories (Batch 93, June 2025), while their capsules test at 74.30%.
+The 2010 Andrologia testosterone study used processed shilajit β higher fulvic acid content is more likely to replicate the study findings.
 Below 40% verified fulvic acid is generally considered low-quality for supplementation purposes.

 Is shilajit resin from the Altai Mountains better than Himalayan?

 Both sources produce high-quality shilajit when properly collected and processed.
-Altai Mountains shilajit (particularly from the UNESCO-protected Altai region of Siberia) tends to have higher fulvic acid concentrations in the top-tier products โ Black Lotus (85%+) and Natural Shilajit (~70%) are both Altai-sourced.
-Himalayan shilajit, sourced from higher altitudes in Nepal, India, and Tibet, also produces excellent quality products โ Pure Himalayan's ISO/IEC 17025-verified resin is Himalayan-sourced.
+Altai Mountains shilajit (particularly from the UNESCO-protected Altai region of Siberia) tends to have strong bioactive profiles in the top-tier products β Black Lotus resin checks in at 64.51% fulvic acid (Batch 93, IAS Labs).
+Natural Shilajit is also Altai-sourced with DBP verification, but does not disclose fulvic acid percentage.
+Himalayan shilajit, sourced from higher altitudes in Nepal, India, and Tibet, also produces excellent quality products β Pure Himalayan's ISO/IEC 17025-verified resin is Himalayan-sourced.
 The source region matters less than the COA verification of actual fulvic acid content and heavy metal safety.